sarablom/sarablom/README.md

 ## Hi there 👋,

-- 🔭 I’m currently working on improving my CSS and Javascript/React skills ✨.
-- 🌱 I’m currently learning Adobe XD, TypeScript and testing with Jest.
+- 🌱 I’m currently learning C# and .NET.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/sara-blom-8ba389144/">Linked-in profile</a>.
 - 😄 Pronouns: She/her